CDDLeiden/QSPRpred/tutorials/README.md

 The Basics tutorials cover all basic functionality of QSPRpred that you will need in most projects.
 The Advanced tutorials cover more advanced topics and are designed for users who are already familiar with the basics of QSPRpred.
-For detailed description of all QSPRpred classes and functions, see the [documentation](https://cddleiden.github.io/QSPRpred/docs/).
+For detailed description of all QSPRpred classes and functions, as well as examples of how to use the command line interface, see the [documentation](https://cddleiden.github.io/QSPRpred/docs/).

 - **[Quick Start](quick_start.ipynb)**: A quick start guide to using QSPRpred.